koyuawsmbrtn/deacsm/README.md

 # ACSM/EPUB DRM Handler GUI

-A PyQt5-based graphical application for managing Adobe DRM-protected ACSM and EPUB files on Linux.
+A PyQt5-based graphical application for managing Adobe DRM-protected ACSM and EPUB files on Windows and Linux.
 This tool allows you to authorize your Adobe account, fulfill ACSM files to retrieve encrypted eBooks, and decrypt Adobe DRM-protected EPUB files.

 ## Features